upbound/docs/content/getstarted-devex/consumer-portal.md

 Upbound's Consumer Portal.

 The Consumer Portal is a self-service tool that you and users in your organization can use to deploy infrastructure based on claims and configurations you create.
+This portal is what your developers interact with when they want to deploy infrastructure on your control plane platform.
+For more information on adding users to Upbound, review the [Identity Management guide]({{<ref "accounts/identity-management/users.md" >}})

 Follow the flow below to create a resource based on your claim.